zwhbio2017/clipipe_docs/docs/2_installation.md

 ## Installation

-1. All required software and packages are already installed in docker, so there are no more requirements.
+1. All required software and packages are already installed in docker, so there are no more requirements. you can use the docker image we provide: [CLIPipe Docker Image](https://hub.docker.com/).
 You can execute to get the docker `CLIPipe_v3` container:

          docker run --name=CLIPipe_v3 -t -d -h CLIPipe_docker --restart unless-stopped -v /lulab/lustre2/zhangshang/work/software/clipipe:/home/CLIPipe_user/clipipe zs/clipipe:v1 /bin/bash